seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 This liberty is all that I request,
 That, upon knowledge of my parentage,
 I may have welcome 'mongst the rest that woo
-And free access and favour as the rest:
+And free access and favor as the rest:
 And, toward the education of your daughters,
 I here bestow a simple instrument,
 And this small packet of Greek and Latin books: